Eric’s Simple Choice

 More common pain areas (apart from where you are seated) such as the wrists and back are almost unaffected when riding a recumbent trike.
 The neck area are far less affected and, again from my own condition of having severe cervical spondylosis, this means the difference between riding or not.
 This ability for greater mobility and involvement in life doesn’t just affect me, my family also feels a release in my greater freedom as life for them is less restricted also in many ways.
 Yes, non-mass produced trikes are expensive, but in some instances you may be able to get assistance from local support groups or government funding:

 In the recline position you are cradled in the chair which is well designed for most body sizes and with a greater recline you can cut wind drag by as much as 35%.
-This allows the rider to go further without fatigue making it ideal for touring and commuting – or just faster.
+This allows the rider to go further without fatigue making it ideal for touring and commuting – or just going faster.

 Recumbent Trike Comfort and Safety

-You should at least try one.
+You should at least try one even if you don’t go anywhere!

 Recumbent Trikes and Kids